Franklin89/Blog/input/drafts/fixing-google-authentication-in-asp-net-core-2-2.md

 }
 ```

 Since the [pull request](https://github.com/aspnet/AspNetCore/pull/6338) has not yet been merged I will need to use a different approach.
-The next option I have is to use the OIDC provider to connect to google.
+The next option I have is to use the OIDC provider to connect to Google.